Skip to main content.

 The easiest way to find Zeedijk is from Central Station (marked on the map below with a blue marker).
 With your back toward the station’s main entrance (currently a building pit for the new subway line), you face Damrak — the boulevard that leads to Dam square.
 If you picture the face of an analog clock, look at the large white building at 11:00 o’clock.

 The building sports large blue neon letters that declare “Jesus Loves You.”
 Make your way toward this building.
 Zeedijk starts just to the left of it.
 (Tip: get something to eat or drink at the ‘Dwaze Zaken’ eatery at the corner.
 Good food, good value.
-Coffee quality is so-so, but tea is good.
-It is operated by a Christian ministry, but in the 4 or 5 years that we’ve eaten here no one has ever even mentioned God, Jesus, or the Bible to us.)
+Coffee quality is so-so, but tea is good, and they also carry an excellent selection of fine beers.
+It is operated by a Christian ministry, but in the 7 or 8 years that we’ve popped in here for something to eat no one has ever even mentioned God, Jesus, or the Bible to us.)

 View Larger Map